Adam And Eve

 *Referring to the Essenes: The final interpretation of the Law and the Prophets was to be given by the Messiah.

-The Path of the Way is intended to bring all people forward much in the manner Jesus taught—sow good seed, speak from the spirit in matters of importance, and commune with the spirit of God through prayer.
+The Path of the Way is intended to bring all people forward much in the manner Jesus taught—sow good seed, speak from the spirit in matters of importance, and commune with the spirit of God through prayer, referred to by Jesus as the ‘Father’.
+Daily activities should reflect good character.
 God opens to those who sow into Him, those who reach for His spirit within and speak new creation, and those who seek.
-Bit by bit a greater oneness into the spirit of God is received, not grasped as Eve would do.
-The difference between grasping to acquire and receiving is fundamentally different.
+Bit by bit a greater oneness into the spirit of God is received, not grasped at as Eve would do.

 *

-Adam and Eve might be likened to spirit beings, innocent and pure, childlike and without guile, a shining innocence, perhaps not yet fully situated in their body or habitat.
+Adam and Eve might be likened to spirit beings, innocent and pure, childlike and without guile, a shining innocence, perhaps not yet fully situated in their physical body or habitat.
 They are presented as explorers moving from tree to bush, picking and eating as they will.
 They seem to have no concerns.
 Concerns or consequences may not be in their lexicon, and they may not know of such things.
-Not at all like the whispering voice that now beckons.*
+Not at all like the serpent’s whispering voice that now beckons.*

-*Companion text: The Way, Back to the Garden.
+*Companion text: The Way, Back to the Garden;

 *